 Instruction to Editor: Please modify 1st and 2nd paragraphs of this subclause (@ REVmc D1.1):

 In an infrastructure BSS or in a PBSS,(11ad) the AP in the infrastructure BSS or the PCP in the PBSS(11ad) shall be the timing master for the TSF.
 A STA that is the AP or the PCP(11ad) shall initialize its TSF timer independently of any simultaneously started APs or PCPs, respectively(11ad) in an effort to minimize the synchronization of the TSF timers of multiple APs or PCPs(11ad).
-In a non-DMG BSS,(11ad) the AP shall periodically transmit special frames called Beacon frames.
+In a non-DMG BSS,(11ad) the AP that is not an S1G AP with dot11ShortBeaconOptionImplemented equal to true shall periodically transmit special frames called Beacon frames.
+An S1G AP with dot11ShortBeaconOptionImplemented equal to true shall periodically transmit Short Beacon frames as described in 10.1.3.7a.1 (General).
 In a DMG BSS, the PCP/AP shall periodically transmit special frames called DMG Beacon and Announce frames, which provide a similar function to the Beacon frame in a non-DMG BSS.
-Beacon, DMG Beacon, and Announce frames(11ad) contain the value of the PCP’s or AP’s(11ad) TSF timer in order to synchronize the TSF timers of other STAs in a BSS.
-A receiving STA shall accept the timing information in Beacon, DMG Beacon, and Announce(11ad) frames sent from the AP or PCP(11ad)(Ed) servicing its BSS.
-If a STA’s TSF timer is different from the timestamp in the received Beacon, DMG Beacon, or Announce(11ad) frame, the receiving STA shall set its local TSF timer to the received timestamp value.
+(Short) Beacon, DMG Beacon, and Announce frames(11ad) contain the value of the PCP’s or AP’s(11ad) TSF timer in order to synchronize the TSF timers of other STAs in a BSS.
+A receiving STA shall accept the timing information in (Short) Beacon, DMG Beacon, and Announce(11ad) frames sent from the AP or PCP(11ad)(Ed) servicing its BSS.
+An S1G STA that receives a Short Beacon shall update its TSF timer according to the algorithm described in 10.1.3.7a.3 (TSF timer accuracy with Short Beacon).
+If a STA’s TSF timer is different from the timestamp in the received (Short) Beacon, DMG Beacon, or Announce(11ad) frame, the receiving STA shall set its local TSF timer to the received timestamp value.

-In a non-DMG BSS,(11ad) Beacon frames shall be generated for transmission by the AP once every dot11BeaconPeriod TUs.
+In a non-DMG BSS,(11ad) Beacon frames shall be generated for transmission by the AP that is not an S1G AP with dot11ShortBeaconOptionImplemented equal to true once every dot11BeaconPeriod TUs.
+An S1G AP with dot11ShortBeaconOptionImplemented equal to true shall generate for transmission Short Beacons every dot11ShortBeaconPeriod as described in 10.1.3.7a.1 (General).
 In a DMG infrastructure BSS, zero or more DMG Beacon frames shall be generated for transmission by the AP every dot11BeaconPeriod TUs (see